 - 4. The board may approve additional subjects at its discretion and in accordance with § 54.1-2105.03 of the Code of Virginia. - 5.
 Credit for continuing education course completion is given for each class hour/clock hour as defined in 18VAC135-20-350. - 6.
 Licensees are responsible for retaining for three years and providing proof of continuing education.
 Proof of course completion shall be made on a form prescribed by the board.
-Failure to provide documentation of completion as directed by the board will result in the license not being renewed and/or disciplinary action pursuant to this chapter. - 7.
+Failure to provide documentation of completion as directed by the board may result in the license not being renewed, disciplinary action pursuant to this chapter, or both. - 7.
 Instructors who are also licensees of the board may earn continuing education credit for teaching continuing education courses. - 8.
 Any continuing education credits completed by the licensee in excess of that required in the current license term that are obtained in the six months immediately prior to the license expiration date shall carry over into the next two-year renewal period.

 Derived from Volume 24, Issue 11, eff.
 April 1, 2008; amended, Virginia Register Volume 31, Issue 26, eff.
-November 1, 2015.
+November 1, 2015; Volume 35, Issue 17, eff.
+June 1, 2019.